 It’s hard to imagine that Abiomed (NASDAQ:ABMD), the people behind Impella, the world’s smallest heart pump, could have delivered a better 10-year cumulative return than the 2,121% return it posted over the past decade.

-In November, ABMD stock took a 20% dive after two studies were critical of the company’s product, suggesting that there were serious complications associated with Impella.
+Last year, ABMD stock took a 20% dive after two studies were critical of the company’s product, suggesting that there were serious complications associated with Impella.
 The company argued that the studies involved Impella patients who were sicker than the rest of the cohort and naturally affected the outcome of the studies.

 In the past three years, Abiomed grew its revenue and operating income by 33% and 51% respectively.
 I don’t see why it can’t continue to grow its business at double-digit rates.
 An aging population should only help, not hinder, Abiomed’s Impella business.